SAKryukov/vscode-tesseract-act/README.md

 ## Settings:

-`tesseract.executableFileLocation`: the location of the Tesseract executable file
+`tesseract.executableFileLocation`: Tesseract command or the location of the Tesseract executable file<br/>
+Default: `tesseract`

 ## Commands: